Why is it important that accreditation be done by an independent board?

 What competencies will the exam test?

-The Core Competencies upon which the exam will be structured are being drafted by practitioners and key stakeholders in the field.
-Once the Core Competencies are finalized they will be shared with the IGG community here on our website.
+The Core Competencies upon which the exam will be structured were drafted by practitioners and key stakeholders in the field, and are included in the Professional Standards.
+View the Standards here.

 |